sharpness-se/hassessolskydd/README.md

       - Locally Cypress test can be viewed in /client/cypress/e2e

-      1. To run tests locally open Client from the root:
+        1. To run tests locally from the root use command:
             - cd Client"
             - npx cypress open (in the terminal)
             - click on E2E
             - choose a browser on which to run tests.

+            * Note if a lot of tests fail, try running npm run build in the client folder to rebuild the backend, then restart the backend, and run the tests again.